Agade09/CG-GitC-Arena/README.md

 * Specify the number of threads as a command line parameter. e.g: Arena V13 V12 2
 * Set timeout behavior on or off via the "constexpr bool Timeout" variable.
 This can be useful as I've noticed timeouts if the computer is being used for something else.

+## Notes:
+* The error bars on the win rate are approximate.
+The approximation is good around 50% win rate.